Number recognition is a blast outside with squirt the numbers.

 We do a lot of guided play with our Breakfast Invitations, and this Startup Guide will give you all the details on how to do the same!

-Preschoolers that learn through play are willing to take more risks.
+Preschoolers who learn through play are willing to take more risks.

 Putting numbers on a worksheet for a child to recall can be pretty intimidating!
 Add some elements of play, and their guard comes down.

-Now, they welcome you into sharing more with you on what you can continue to help him/her better understand.
+Now, they welcome you to share more about what you can continue to do to help him/her better understand.

-Eventually, your preschooler will not only recognize the number name but will also subitize. (which is a fancy name for identifying a group of objects without having to count.)
+Eventually, your preschooler will not only recognize the number name but will also subitize. (which is a fancy name for identifying a group of objects without counting.)
 This video is a great resource.

 RELATED: Have a toddler?
 Here is a fun math activity for toddlers.